NEMSLinux/nems-docs/check_commands/index.rst

 -  `check_mikrotik_switch <check_mikrotik.html>`__ -
    monitor stats for some MikroTik routers, including thermal sensors, packet loss, uptime, and so-on.
+-  `check_ncpa <check_ncpa.html>`__ - Monitor Windows, Mac and Linux
+   hosts.
+NCPA is written in Python and is able to run on almost any Operating System.
 -  `check_nrpe <check_nrpe.html>`__ -
    Monitor your hosts at a deeper level.
 Things like CPU usage, free disk space, free RAM, and so-on.